Ensure S-1 Accuracy: Investment Banking Due Diligence

 Avoiding Shareholder Lawsuits

 Yahoo’s CEO at the time, Scott Thompson, was found to have inaccuracies in his resume regarding his educational background.
-His resume, which was referenced in Yahoo’s SEC filings, claimed that he held a degree in computer science, which he did not.
+His resume, referenced in Yahoo’s SEC filings, claimed that he held a degree in computer science, which he did not.
 This led to a shareholder lawsuit alleging that the company’s board failed to properly vet Thompson’s credentials before hiring him.

 Other Risks of Inadequate Due Diligence